-We have!
-Understanding the language of mobile phone carriers can be downright confusing.
-Learning how to make sense of all the acronyms and terms, however, helps in the shopping process.
-It's necessary, in fact, for knowing things like whether your device uses a SIM card, and what kinds of cell phones you can bring to another carrier.
+Understanding the language of cell phone carriers can be downright confusing.
+It's necessary though, for figuring out things like whether your device uses a SIM card and which smartphones you can bring to another carrier.

-Another difference between CDMA and GSM pertains to how each process calls.
 GSM networks use a time division system.
-How this works is when you place a call, the network assigns a time slot and channel to your data.
+When you make a call, the network assigns a time slot and channel to your data.

 Conversely, CDMA networks use code division (hence the term Code Division Multiple Access).
 With this method, data from a call comes with a specific key and transmits together, making this method more versatile.

 How information is stored:

 GSM phones use SIM (Subscriber Identity Module) cards.
 Your SIM card represents your digital identity, holding all of your wireless account information.